Laptop announced date: 27th April 2020

 Refresh Rate - A gaming laptop wants to have a higher refresh rate to accommodate more frames per second(FPS) in the games it runs.
 The refresh rate is like a hard cap on the games deliverable FPS.
 The better the refresh rate the more FPS the laptop can deliver in games, up to the panels refresh rate hertz, and then the sharper the in game play is when the player moves about.
 The refresh rate for this laptop is just ok by modern gaming standards, with a 60Hz version panel available.
 You will want a higher refresh rate laptop screen if the laptop regularly gets a higher game frame per second number than the refresh rate number.
 So if you are getting 85FPS and your screen refresh rate is 60Hz, the laptop will always cap off at 60FPS, regardless of what the hardware can return.

 The big one in any gaming PC is making sure the graphics card is up to the task of modern gaming.
 And this is of course the same for choosing the right gaming laptop as well.
-Therefore we will be considering this laptop’s hardware in relation to its overall price and how well it could run modern demanding or popular games like Cyberpunk 2077, Watch Dogs Legion and Assassins Creed: Valhalla.
+Therefore we will be considering this laptop’s hardware in relation to its overall price and how well it could run modern demanding or popular games like Cyberpunk 2077, Assassins Creed: Valhalla and Call of Duty: Black Ops Cold War.
 This is done in relation to its native 1080p resolution at Ultra video settings to give us something to compare against other laptops.
 Lets compare the GeForce GTX 1650 Mobile found in this laptop to today’s top 500 most demanding games.
-Of those games, this laptops GPU can run 315 at their minimum system requirements and then 0 games when looking at their recommended system specs.
+Of those games, this laptops GPU can run 310 at their minimum system requirements and then 0 games when looking at their recommended system specs.

 We really want to see how the Acer Nitro 5 2020 i5-9300H GTX 1650 Mobile 8GB RAM 256GB M.2 will compare across all permutations of the Nitro 5 2020 model range.
 This will give us a good sense of how well it sits in terms of cost to performance within its own lineup, and will better help us decide if this laptop represents good value to us today.